When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 The Super Bowl committee loves new stadiums, especially if they haven’t been built yet.

-After 2017, four Super Bowls are being held at brand new stadiums which have been built to fit the Super Bowl committee’s requests.
+After 2017, four Super Bowls have been held at brand new stadiums which have been built to fit the Super Bowl committee’s requests.
+They will be playing in their fifth new stadium in Las Vegas for Super Bowl LVIII.

 Plus the fans will have a better time in a newer stadium and find a lot more modern ways to spend their money, which benefits everyone involved.

-With the Super Bowl comes thousands of people, and they all need a place to stay, eat and drink.
+With the Super Bowl come thousands of people, and they all need a place to stay, eat and drink.

-Cities who boast the ability to provide enough quality hotel rooms, restaurants and nightclubs usually have the edge with the Super Bowl selection committee.
+Cities that boast the ability to provide enough quality hotel rooms, restaurants, and nightclubs usually have the edge with the Super Bowl selection committee.

 Hotels will be booked at least a year out for at least five days by media, sponsors, and fans – plus the teams and their staff who will be playing in the game, so if you’re in the service industry it’s quite a financial boon to be able to count on an upcoming Super Bowl in your hometown.

-Super Bowl LIII (53), the 49th modern-era NFL championship game, will be held on February 3, 2019 at the Mercedes-Benz Stadium in Atlanta, Georgia.
+Super Bowl LVIII (58), the 58th modern-era NFL championship game, will be held on February 11, 2024, at Allegiant Stadium in Las Vegas, NV.

-According to the master plan, the Mercedes-Benz Stadium has a maximum capacity of 71,000, but can expand to 80,000 for special events such as the Super Bowl.
+According to the master plan, Allegiant Stadium has a maximum capacity of 65,000.

 The halftime show for this event is still TBA.